 - Recipient of Dean Dooley Award at Boston College Law School for outstanding first year scholarship average

 - Anderson Scholar of the Highest Distinction at the University of Florida

 - Recipient of Robert B. Fraser Award from Goodwin Procter LLP for outstanding pro bono work and for making a special contribution to the enhancement of the pro bono programs at the firm

-- Leann is a member of the 2020 North Carolina Pro Bono Honor Society
+- Leann is a member of the 2020 and 2021 North Carolina Pro Bono Honor Societies

-- Leann is currently a co-chair of the Pro Bono Committee of the Labor & Employment Law Section of the North Carolina Bar Association
+- Leann is currently a co-chair of the Membership Committee of the Labor & Employment Law Section of the North Carolina Bar Association; Leann also formerly served as co-chair of the Pro Bono Committee of the Labor & Employment Law Section of the North Carolina Bar Association

 - Leann is a member of the National Association of Women Lawyers, including its Women in Employment Law Group